 Tightly woven

 The woven fabric is dense with a minimum quantity of pores.
-Moreover, it’s treated with a durable water repellent (DWR) for added waterproofness.
-The reason is quite obvious – the pore structure should not allow water droplets to permeate through the fabric from the outside.
-Meanwhile, fiber fineness combined with inherent moisture absorption and the ability of the fiber to swell with increasing moisture content are some other important characteristics of tightly woven fabrics.
+Moreover, it’s treated with a durable water repellent (DWR) to enhance its waterproofness.
+The reason is quite obvious: the pore structure should prevent water droplets from permeating through the fabric from the outside.
+Meanwhile, characteristics such as fiber fineness, inherent moisture absorption, and the ability of the fiber to swell with increasing moisture content are other important features of tightly woven fabrics.

-The very first type of such a structure is called Ventile.
-It’s made of quality long staple cotton fibers (fine Egyptian cotton) and was introduced in England during the WW2.
+The first type of such structure is called Ventile, which is made of high-quality long staple cotton fibers (fine Egyptian cotton) and was introduced in England during WW2.
 How does it work?
 The main principle is simple.
-When the fabric is dry, it’s highly breathable since the cotton fibers retain an open breathable structure.
+When the fabric is dry, it’s highly breathable due to the open structure of the cotton fibers.
 At this time, the spacing between warp and weft is about 10μm.
 However, in contact with water, the cotton fibers absorb water and expand.
-As a result, the gaps shrink to about 3-4μm thus making the fabric practically impermeable to water except for the cases under very high water pressure.
-For better results, the densely woven fabric is impregnated with a DWR to make sure that the fabric will not be exposed to further penetration.
+As a result, the gaps shrink to about 3-4μm thus making the fabric practically impermeable to water except under very high water pressure.
+For better results, the densely woven fabric is impregnated with a DWR to minimize further penetration.

 Nowadays, man-made fabrics such as polyester, polyamide, acrylic, and viscose are preferred for manufacturing tightly woven fabrics.
 The pores of these tight constructions are too small for water molecules to penetrate through but large enough to allow water vapor to pass through.